 A phenocam is a digital camera that takes pictures at set intervals as a way to track the change in vegetation and climatic conditions throughout the year at a given location.
 The phenocam provides fixed scene, time-lapse images over the course of a year, which can then be analyzed for a variety of scientific uses, including seasonal changes such as spring “green-up” or fall “leaf-off.”
-IowaView had partnered with Dr. Diane Debinski and the Debinski Lab (Iowa State University – Ecology, Evolution, and Organismal Biology) to install two phenocams at research sites in Iowa – Grand River Grassland and Wyoming – Grand Teton.
+IowaView had partnered with Dr. Diane Debinski and the Debinski Lab (formerly at Iowa State University now at Montana State University) to install two phenocams at research sites in Iowa – Grand River Grassland (now maintained by Dr. Brian Wilsey) and Wyoming – Grand Teton.
 The IowaView phenocams are part of a larger phenocam network across the USA and world.

 A Photo Journal from the Grand Teton Phenocam Installation